 The first meal the POWs received was an onion soup that had no onions on it or carrots in it.
 After the initial meal, meals usually consisted of squash, mongo beans, rice, and the tops of a native sweet potato were used to make soup.
 Once a week the POWs received carabao meat.
 Other sources state a whistle weed soup with rice in it was the main meal.

 It is not known how long Claude remained in the camp since POW details were sent out almost from the time they arrived.
 One reason this happened was that the POWs were in much better shape than the men captured on Corregidor.
 Four POWs working on a truck detail were wounded when it was attacked by Filipino guerrillas.
 One of the men died.

-Claude volunteered to be sent to Japan.
+Claude volunteered to be sent to Japan possibly believing things would be better there.
 On September 18, the POWs were taken by truck to Bilibid Prison, where they remained for a day.
 On September 20, the POWs were boarded onto the Lima Maru which sailed later that day.
 The ship arrived at Takao, Formosa, on September 22, and the POWs disembarked.
-During the voyage a good number of the POWs died from beriberi, dysentery, and enteritis.
+During the voyage, a good number of the POWs died from beriberi, dysentery, and enteritis.
 They also grew weaker from the lack of food, water, and adequate rest.
 From there, they were taken to Taichu Camp where the POWs cleared rocks from a dry river bed.
 The POWs worked there for 47 days before they were returned to Takao.

 This time the men boarded the Dai Nichi Maru which sailed on November 13 and arrived at Yokohama, Japan on November 28.
 The POWs disembarked and were cleaned up.
 From there, they rode a train to various POW camps.